 So, the functionality is already there but need to be improved and bugs fixed.

 #2 Updated by Giovanni Manghi over 11 years ago

 I cannot see any particular problem importing SVGs into the print composer, on qgis 1.2 from trunk.
 Maybe improvements have been already made since the ticket was open.

 I'll close it, but please reopen if necessary.

-#3 Updated by Andreas Neumann about 11 years ago
+#3 Updated by Andreas Neumann over 11 years ago

 Well - as I stated above there are problem with text.